dlut-dimt/SegMaR/README.md

 ### 2. Downloading Training and Testing Datasets
 > The discriminative mask will be released soon.

+> Or run `./OurSampler/DiscriminativeMask.py` to generate your discriminative mask.

 - Downloading training dataset (COD10K-train) and move it into `./OurModule/datasets/train/`.

 - Downloading testing dataset (COD10K-test + CAMO-test + CHAMELEON) and move it into `./OurModule/datasets/test/`.